How to Make a French Cleat

 Supplies

-📝 NOTE: I’m showing just one way to use a table saw to make a french cleat.
+📝 NOTE: I’m showing just one way to use a table saw to make a French cleat.
 In this tutorial, I’m using ¾” plywood.
 You could use 1× material like a 1×4 or 1×6 instead.
-I’m making the two sections of the french cleat from one piece of plywood.
+I’m making the two sections of the French cleat from one piece of plywood.
 You could also rip a 45-degree bevel on the edge of two pieces instead.

 Step 1.
-Rip Plywood to Width
+Rip the Plywood to Width

 To get started, I ripped a piece of ¾” plywood to 5”.